 Schmitz, Jenna.
 “A Model for Traditional Birth Attendant Outreach in Haiti and other Low-Resource Settings.”
 Spring 2013.

-This study encompasses a comprehensive history of of the US Federal Public Land System from it’s founding through modern day, and explores the policy under which it is managed.
+This study encompasses a comprehensive history of the US Federal Public Land System from it’s founding through modern day, and explores the policy under which it is managed.
 It compares the philosophical foundations of various approaches to this policy, and the ways in which these lands have been exploited despite management efforts.
 Finally, it examines this history using the rubric of Hardin’s Tragedy of the Commons and makes observations on the trajectory of modern land management policy

 Bachelor of Arts in Sustainability Senior Study Examples